oracle/gdk-vscode-extensions/micronaut-tools/README.md

 The easiest way to run your Micronaut application is to view the `Application` class in the editor and click **Run** above the `main()` method, as shown here.

 ![Run Micronaut Application](images/run_main_method.png)

+> **Note**: If you have defined a database connection, see [Connect to an Oracle Autonomous Database](#connect-to-an-oracle-autonomous-database), then the database connection details will be passed to your running application through an argument file when running the application in this way.

 Alternatively, select **Run Without Debugging** from the **Run** menu.